Decoding Leonardo Da Vinci for the world

 This cataloging of the Codex Atlanticus is unique and will open new ways to study this collection of texts and drawings combined with a sophisticated design and data-visualization approach.

-Since launch, the site has collected more than 150,000 unique visits and has received international prestigious awards like the Webby Award, Information is Beautiful Award and many others.
+Since its launch, the site has collected more than 150,000 unique visits and has received international prestigious awards like the Webby Award, the Information is Beautiful Award and many others.

 Above: Sala Federiciana — original reading room of the Ambrosiana Library — where a selection of pages of the Codex Atlanticus and the touch-screen with the application are displayed.

 This project started with the collaboration of the public library and keeper of the Codex Atlanticus, the Veneranda Biblioteca Ambrosiana in Milan.